 \section{Abstract}

-The purpose of this paper is to study the geometry of the images of morphisms from Mori dream spaces.
-Firstly we prove that a variety which admits a surjective morphism from a Mori dream space again is a MDS.
-Secondly we introduce a fan structure on the effective cone of a MDS and show that under a surjective morphism between MDSs the fan of the target space coincides with the restriction of the fan of the source.
+The purpose of this paper is to study the geometry of images of morphisms from Mori dream spaces.
+First we prove that a variety which admits a surjective morphism from a Mori dream space is again a Mori dream space.
+Secondly we introduce a natural fan structure on the effective cone of Mori dream spaces.
+We show that it encodes the information of Zariski decompositions, which in turn is equivalent to the information of the variation of GIT quotients of their Cox rings.
+Finally we show that under a surjective morphism between Mori dream spaces, the fan of the target space coincides with the restriction of the fan of the source.

-We see that this fan encodes some information of the Zariski decompositions, which in turn is equivalent to the information of the GIT equivalence of VGIT of the Cox ring.
-Corresponding to these two interpretations, two different proofs are given to the second theorem.